nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ***Step 3:***\
 Inside the `ViewCommand#execute()`, the method conducts a check on the `RecordType` enumeration before executing the respective method.
+The `RecordType` enumeration is used to identify the category such that the correct method would be called.
+The following are the support types found in `RecordType` enumeration:
 > ✔️ `EXPENSE` type invokes `Ui#printTotalAmountExpense()`

 > ✔️ `LOAN` type invokes `Ui#printTotalAmountLoan()`

 > ✔️ `SAVING` type invokes `Ui#printTotalAmountSaving()`

+> ✔️ `ALL` type invokes `Ui#printTotalAmountAllType()`

 ***Step 4:***\
 The `Ui` will handle the respective invocation call.
 The basis for the three methods utilizes the `for` loop to iterate through the `recordList` and will only add to the `totalAmount` if it is an instance of the respective record type.
 > 📝 The `Ui#printTotalAmountLoan()` will imposed additional check on whether the record is returned.
-> Only records that are not returned will be added to the `totalAmount`
+> Only records that are not returned will be added to the `totalAmount`.
+> `for` loop is omitted for brevity in the sequence diagram.

 ***Step 5:***\
-Finally, the `totalAmount` will be rounded off to two decimal place before printing onto the console.
+Finally, the `totalAmount` will set to two decimal place before printing onto the console.

 #### 4.3.2 Design Consideration